fenago/react-graphql-course/md/lab_1.md

 file?

 To accomplish this, we need to use a web application bundler.
 It prepares and bundles all our application assets.
-All of the required JavaScript files and [node\_modules] are bundled and minified;
-SASS and SCSS preprocessors are transpiled to CSS as well as being merged and minified.

-To name a few application bundler packages, there are webpack, Parcel, and Gulp.
 For our use case, we will use webpack.
 It is the most common module bundler, which has a large community surrounding it.
 To bundle our JavaScript code, we need to install webpack and all of its dependencies as follows: